InnovateWorldio/goalflow/src/content/docs/EA-Meta/01-goalflow.md

 - The collaborative templates library helps to ensure that the users can find the workflows appropriate for each use case.
 - The automations help to ensure that the workflows are able to be executed quickly and efficiently.
 - The knowledge management system helps to ensure that the users can access the information they need to achieve their goals.
-- The AI Agents help with everything from generating items, to generating workflows, to generating knowledge, to generating external content.
+- The AI Agents help with everything from generating items, to generating workflows, to generating knowledge, to generating external content, to automating everything.

 These benefits are only the start and lead to additional benefits such as: